CORE VACCINES – Every dog should receive these vaccines

-- “Distemper” is actually a combination vaccine against three highly contagious viruses–distemper, parvovirus and adenovirus
+- “Distemper” is actually a combination vaccine against three highly contagious viruses–distemper, adenovirus, parvovirus, and parainfluenza (DAPP).

 - Distemper affects several body systems causing signs ranging from fever, coughing, vomting and diarrhea, loss of appetite and lethargy, and hardening of the nose and foot pads.

 - Adenovirus affects the liver and kidney and can cause liver and kidney failure.

 - Parvovirus affects the gastrointestinal system, and signs may include lethargy, vomiting, fever, and most commonly diarrhea (usually bloody).

 - Parainfluenza is a part of a respiratory complex that is highly transmissible.
 Signs include coughing (dry or moist), low-grade fever, nasal discharge, lack of energy and loss of appetite.

 NONCORE VACCINES – Based on your dog’s “lifestyle” these vaccines should be considered

 - Lyme disease is transmitted by a tick.
 Most dogs remain asymptomatic, but some dogs will become febrile, lame or lethargic and can develop kidney damage.
 Recommended for use in dogs that are at high risk based on their lifestyle and exposure to ticks.